Sajid030/number_recognition/README.md

 ## Acknowledgements

-This project was completed as part of the internship program offered by Bharat Intern.
-We would like to thank Bharat Intern for providing us with the opportunity to work on this assignment.
+This project was completed by me alone as part of the internship program offered by Bharat Intern.
+I would like to thank Bharat Intern for providing me with the opportunity to work on this assignment.